Chemtool deadline is Saturday, Nov. 23, 2024

 When do we see the money?

 Evan Schoepski, moderator of the Facebook group, expects payments to be sent in December 2024 or later.
-With a total pool of $51 million, each claim is estimated at thousands of dollars - and not taxable.
+With a total pool of $51 million, each claim is estimated at thousands of dollars.
+Compensation for property damage is not taxable.
 The exact amount each resident will receive is unknown.
 If each of the 6,000 potential class members had received an equal share, it would have been $8,500.
 But the formula is more complicated.

 Schoepski estimates "between 2500-4000 homes included with 1 or 2 shares per home depending on their distance from the disaster, as well as their residents whom receive .2 shares per individual."
 Any payment over $25,000 must be approved by the attorneys.